Sakura Orihon Exhibition

 Ron Henderson was selected as a Japan-US Friendship Commission Creative Artist Fellow in 2012 for his project, “Routine Maintenance: Caring for Plants in Japan,” This research and drawing project was directed toward the cultural and horticultural practices around the Japanese cherry tree and cherry blossoms.

 A selection of thirteen sketchbooks from this fellowship are the subject of a solo exhibition at the National Bonsai and Penjing Museum at the US National Arboretum in Washington, D.C.
 Followed the blossoming cherry trees from south to north in Japan, the culture of cherry trees were recorded in folding sketchbooks called orihon (ori=folding, hon=book).
 The work celebrates the cherry blossom culture in Japan, highlighting pilgrimages to famous venerable trees.
 The exhibition also focuses on the horticultural practices that extend the lives of cherry trees in Japan, illustrating pruning techniques, branch crutches, rope tenting, and root grafting.
 The exhibition was curated by Kathleen Emerson-Dell and designed in collaboration with Travis Rothe.
-The inaugural exhibition was in Spring 2018 and the highly successful exhibition was re-installed in Spring 2019 and Spring 2020.
+The inaugural exhibition was in Spring 2018 and the highly successful exhibition has been re-installed annually.